userjoergjakoby/github-actions-tutorial/tutorial/running-tests.md

 # Running tests inside GitHub actions
 Goal of this chapter is to run the angular tests when a pull request is created or updated.
-For this we are going to create a new workflow.
+For this you are going to create a new workflow.

 ## Steps of the workflow
-For running angular tests inside the workflow, we need to follow these steps:
+For running angular tests inside the workflow, you need to follow these steps:
 1. Run a container
 2. Checkout the code
 3. Install Node.js